reimandlab/ActivePathways/README.md

 <img src="https://github.com/reimandlab/ActivePathways/blob/ActivePathways_2.0.0/vignettes/border_line_type.jpg" width="500" />

 Set *Column* to *directional impact* and *Mapping Type* to *Discrete Mapping*.
-To compare findings between a non-directional and a directional method, we highlight shared (0), lost (1), and gained (2) pathways between the approaches.
+Now we can compare findings between a non-directional and a directional method.
+We highlight pathways that were shared (0), lost (1), and gained (2) between the approaches.
 Here, we have solid lines for the shared pathways, dots for the lost pathways, and vertical lines for the gained pathways.
 Border widths can be adjusted in the *Border Width* property, again with discrete mapping.

 <img src="https://github.com/reimandlab/ActivePathways/blob/ActivePathways_2.0.0/vignettes/set_aesthetic.jpg" width="500"/>